ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

   // Get all static files
   {% assign all_static_files = site.static_files %}

-  // Filter for PNG images in /assets/images/clients/
+  // Filter for PNG images ONLY in /assets/images/ (as confirmed by you)
   {% assign client_images = "" %}
   {% for file in all_static_files %}
     {% comment %} Check if the path starts with the desired folder and has a .png extension {% endcomment %}